The Mining Towns of Upper Hungary

 See many pictures of Besztercebánya here:

 An early record of the miners’ industrial action in Besztercebánya is from 1526 when the City Council needed to take refuge within the confines of the city castle.
 Before the Battle of Mohács in 1526, the Fuggers retained 80% of the mining profit, 10% went to the Thurzó family and 10% arrived in the treasury of the king unless the Vice-Treasurer stole it.

-When King Lajos (Louis) II of Hungary and Bohemia deprived them of the mining rights in 1525.
+When King Lajos (Louis) II of Hungary and Bohemia deprived them of their mining rights in 1525.
 In answer to that, the Fuggers removed all of the mining equipment from the mines of Besztercebánya as well as from the other mines.
 They even withdrew all of the professional local miners so that the king could not raise funds for his wars against the Ottoman invasion.
 Nobody was allowed to mess with the Fuggers without punishment.
 Finally, the king had to give the mines back to them.
 But the Fuggers never forgave him.
 When King Lajos needed loans to hire mercenaries against the Turks, the Fuggers used their powerful influence to block his attempts.

 When King Lajos died at Mohács in 1526, the kingdom had two kings… It was the Dual Kingship period when King Habsburg Ferdinand and King Szapolyai ruled.
-During the Dual Kingship, King Habsburg Ferdinand took control of the mining cities and the Fugger’s men worked in Besztercebánya, and copper production was resumed.
+During the Dual Kingship, King Habsburg Ferdinand took control of the mining cities.
+The Fugger’s men worked again in Besztercebánya, and copper production was resumed.
 Let us not forget, that Emperor Charles V, the brother of Habsburg Ferdinand was in great debt to the Fuggers because the Fuggers had bought him his imperial title.